 If we would meet right now, would you let me know you?

-I would grin as kid in Christmas.
+I would grin like a kid at Christmas.

-I love people’s life stories.
+You see, I love listening to people’s life stories.

 The answer is YOU.

-You are the reader and I am curious about you, about what prompted you to check out my pins on Pinterest, read my posts, and even went to check my bio.
+You are the reader, and I am curious about you, about what prompted you to check out my pins on Pinterest, read my posts, and even went to check my bio.

 I mean, I’m interested in you as a PARENT, your current chapter of life.

 What does worry you?
-Tell me, what do you really wish for yourself?
+Tell me, what do you wish for yourself?
 Tell me, what do you want for your children?

-Connecting with you is a blessing that if you are willing to share with me it’ll in return help both of us: I’ll be able to better my services to help you get the best outcome for you.
+Connecting with you is a blessing that if you are willing to share with me.
+It’ll in return help both of us: I’ll be able to better my services to help you get the best outcome for you.

 I am curious about your lifestyle and daily struggles in the personal and family department.
-Does it trigger you to read this?

 From a mom to another mom